His Welsh born children

 Back to Floy Madolyn Moses and, despite being blessed with an exceptionally long life, it was however blighted by tragedies both early and late on.
 Her husband Raymond E. was just 29 when he died from influenza; he apparently had a leaky heart valve, which contributed to his death.
 At the time he was working as a machinist for the Carpenter Steel Works.
 Floy Madolyn never re-married and remained a widow for an astonishing 73 years, which sounds almost mathematically impossible.
 She did however have a constant male companion in childhood friend and life-long bachelor Carl Beck.
 This too ended in tragedy (in 1982), when 85 year old Carl was robbed as he was walking home one evening, and died from the head injuries he received.
 Not surprisingly Floy Madolyn grieved for the rest of her life.

-The eighth and final child of Evan and Lydia Moses was Marie or Mary Jane.
+The eighth and final child of Evan and Lydia Moses was May or Mary Jane.
 Lydia would have been about 44 years old when she gave birth, and two decades had passed since she had her first child (Evan) all those years ago back in Pontypridd South Wales.
 Marie went on to marry New York railroad clerk Frank H. Swettman (1872-1919), who was nearly a decade older than her, in the autumn of 1900.
 They set up home in Manhattan Ward 22 in New York City.
-The couple had no children, and as you may have noticed, sadly Marie lost both her husband and mother in the same year (1919).
+The couple had no children, and as you may have noticed, sadly May lost both her husband and mother in the same year (1919).
 In the following years census she was listed as a 38 year old widow lodging in the Manhattan Assembly District with “No Occupation“.
 Things had not improved by 1930 – she was still on her own, still had no occupation, and had now forgotten where she was born.
 But she had moved to the unusually named Peabody in Essex County Massachusetts.
 Reading between the lines, it seems that Marie/ Mary Jane never got over that double bereavement she suffered in 1919.
 We lose track of her after 1930; hopefully things did pick up for her in the second half of her life.

-The surname Moses has obviously been diluted over the years, and the descendants of Evan IV and Lydia now carry a wide variety of surnames including – Argot, Christman, Drasher, Giacobbe, Houck, Kaiser, Keller, Krapf, Miller, Newlin, Rhoades, Sappenfield, Schantz and Wanner; about as far removed from traditional Welsh names as you could possibly get – not that Moses was that traditional!
+The surname Moses has obviously been diluted over the years, and the descendants of Evan IV and Lydia now carry a wide variety of surnames including – Argot, Christman, Drasher, Giacobbe, Houck, Kaiser, Keller, Krapf, Miller, Newlin, Rhoades, Sappenfield, Schantz, Wanner, and Zwiebel; about as far removed from traditional Welsh names as you could possibly get – not that Moses was that traditional!
 Interestingly, one of Evan IV’s Gt.
 Gt.
 Grand-daughters, Sharon Houck, has been researching her Welsh roots from the other side of the Atlantic.
 Her research entitled the “Descendants of Evan Moses“, starts from the grave at Llanwynno and concludes with a John Brady Houck, born on June 4th 2001 in Pennsylvania.